dotnet/docs/docs/core/preview3/tools/dotnet-add-package.md

 `PROJECT`

-Project name to use.
-If not specified, the command will search the current directory for one.
+Project file to be modified.
+If not specified, the command searches the current directory for one.

 `PACKAGE_NAME`

-Package reference to add.
+The package reference to add.

 ## Options

 `-h|--help`

-Show help information for the command and/or argument
+Prints out a short help for the command or argument.

-`-v|--version`
+`-v|--version <VERSION>`

-Version for the package to be added.
+Version of the package.

-`-f|--framework`
+`-f|--framework <FRAMEWORK>`

-Add reference only when targetting a specific framework
+Add a package reference only when targetting a specific framework.

 `-n|--no-restore`

-Add reference without performing restore preview and compatibility check.
+Add a package reference without performing restore preview and compatibility check.

 `-s|--source`